 We offer complete end-to-end solutions for spatial phenotyping, designed to serve the unique needs of our customers in the discovery, translational and clinical markets.
 The PhenoCycler (formerly CODEX), is an ultra-high parameter and cost-effective platform ideally suited for discovery high-plex research.
-The PhenoImager platforms (formerly Phenoptics), which includes the newly introduced Fusion instrument and HT instrument (formerly Vectra Polaris), provide highthroughput with the automation and robustness needed for translational and clinical applications.
+The PhenoImager platforms (formerly Phenoptics), which includes the newly introduced Fusion instrument and HT instrument (formerly Vectra Polaris), provide high-throughput with the automation and robustness needed for translational and clinical applications.
 Furthermore, the PhenoCycler and the PhenoImager Fusion can be integrated into a combined system, the PhenoCycler-Fusion System, to enable spatial discovery at scale by providing significant improvements in the speed of the workflow.
 Together, the systems offer seamless and integrated workflow solutions for our customers, including important benefits such as flexible sample types, automated sample processing, scalability, comprehensive data analysis and software solutions and dedicated field and applications support.
 With these platforms, our customers are performing spatial phenotyping to further advance their understanding of diseases such as cancer, neurological and autoimmune disorders, and many other therapeutic areas.

-For the three and six months ended June 30, 2023, revenue from North America accounted for approximately 59% and 57% of our revenue, respectively.
-For the three and six months ended June 30, 2022, revenue from North America accounted for approximately 53% and 54% of our revenue, respectively.
+For the three and nine months ended September 30, 2023, revenue from North America accounted for approximately 65% and 60% of our revenue, respectively.
+For the three and nine months ended September 30, 2022, revenue from North America accounted for approximately 58% and 55% of our revenue, respectively.

 We focus a substantial portion of our resources on research and development, as well as on business development and sales and marketing.
 Our research and development efforts are geared towards developing new instruments and assay capabilities, as well as new reagent kits, to meet both our customers' needs and to address new markets.
-We intend to continue making investments in this area for the foreseeable future.
-We also intend to continue to make incremental investments in building our sales team and marketing our products and services to potential customers.
+We intend to continue making similar levels of investments in this area for the foreseeable future.
+We also intend to continue to maintain similar levels of spend as it relates to our sales team and marketing our products and services to potential customers.